rptcloud/terraform_consumer_training/Day2/03-provisioners.md

 ```

 ```
-Resource instance module.server.aws_instance.web has been marked as tainted.
+Resource instance aws_instance.web[0] has been marked as tainted.
 ```

 Upon running `terraform apply`, you should see new output: